Last Update September 1, 2014

 General overview of spatial impression, envelopment, localization, and externalization

-Much of the work described in the
+Much of the work described in the above paper was

-For this purpose, use the email address in the picture.
+use the email address in the picture.

 The .zip compressed Matlab code for experiments with DFT and externalization.
 Requires a Working MATLAB C compiler to be practical.

-The site also includes a recent paper
+The site also includes a recent paper on

-on reverberation enhancement.
+reverberation enhancement.
 Be sure to check out the lecture slides for this

 paper - they are much more interesting.: